How Do You Know If You Have An Addiction?

 Unsure if You Have an Addiction?

-If you are still unsure that your drug or alcohol use is an addiction, take a moment and reread the list.
+If you are still unsure that your drug or alcohol use (or even prescriptions such as Fentanyl) is an addiction, take a moment and reread the list.
 Be honest with yourself.
 If you have answered yes to two or more of the points, consider a drug rehab program and help yourself enter recovery.